MatadorProBr/BetterCrewLink-FAQ/README.md

 ## Possible Questions

 * Q: How it works?
-  * A: BetterCrewLink looks at your Among Us memory RAM to get data from your location and with that sends it to the server and the server sends the voice to others who are close to you.
+  * R: BetterCrewLink looks at your Among Us memory RAM to get data from your location and with that sends it to the server and the server sends the voice to others who are close to you.

 * Q: Is BetterCrewLink a virus?
-  * A: No, Windows ends up kind of "blocking" the file because its script is used a lot in viruses to destroy your PC, if you still aren't convinced, [click here](https://www.virustotal.com/) and place the BetterCrewLink file, so it will do a scan of the file with "all" antivirus (some antivirus will say it is a trojan or something, but as I said this script is used a lot in common with viruses)
+  * R: No, Windows ends up kind of "blocking" the file because its script is used a lot in viruses to destroy your PC, if you still aren't convinced, [click here](https://www.virustotal.com/) and place the BetterCrewLink file, so it will do a scan of the file with "all" antivirus (some antivirus will say it is a trojan or something, but as I said this script is used a lot in common with viruses)

 * Q: How to use BetterCrewLink Mobile?
-  * A: You will need a person using BetterCrewLink on the PC and with the "Mobile Host" option enabled (to activate and just go in the settings and go down until you find the Mobile Host option) and the person on the cell phone will need to have the application from the [Play Store](https://play.google.com/store/apps/details?id=io.bettercrewlink.app).
+  * R: You will need a person using BetterCrewLink on the PC and with the "Mobile Host" option enabled (to activate and just go in the settings and go down until you find the Mobile Host option) and the person on the cell phone will need to have the application from the [Play Store](https://play.google.com/store/apps/details?id=io.bettercrewlink.app).

 * Q: Does BetterCrewLink work with Steam, Microsoft Store, Epic Game and Cracked versions?
-  * A: Yes, but if you use a cracked version, please buy the game and help the developers of Among Us, it costs only $5 and if you use a cracked version know that this is illegal and has a high chance of you being arrested using cracked versions of Among Us.
+  * R: Yes, but if you use a cracked version, please buy the game and help the developers of Among Us, it costs only $5 and if you use a cracked version know that this is illegal and has a high chance of you being arrested using cracked versions of Among Us.

 * Q: Can I play with my CrewLink friend using the BetterCrewLink?
-  * A: Yes, as long as you are on the same server, but if your friend activates a personalized Lobby Settings option that you don’t have in CrewLink, the function will only work for those with BetterCrewLink and for CrewLink users the option will not work, that is my recommendation and that you speak for your friends or people in the room to download BetterCrewLink.
+  * R: Yes, as long as you are on the same server, but if your friend activates a personalized Lobby Settings option that you don’t have in CrewLink, the function will only work for those with BetterCrewLink and for CrewLink users the option will not work, that is my recommendation and that you speak for your friends or people in the room to download BetterCrewLink.

-* Can I play on a BetterCrewLink server using CrewLink or vice versa?
+* Q: Can I play on a BetterCrewLink server using CrewLink or vice versa?
-  * Yes, the servers works for BetterCrewLink users and with CrewLink users, but it is always recommended that users using the BetterCrewLink server use BetterCrewLink for greater compatibility.
+  * R: Yes, the servers works for BetterCrewLink users and with CrewLink users, but it is always recommended that users using the BetterCrewLink server use BetterCrewLink for greater compatibility.

 * Q: How to resolve this error:
 ERROR